Cantera/cantera/doc/sphinx/install.rst

 Mac OS X
 ========

-Cantera can be installed on OS X using either Homebrew, MacPorts, or Anaconda / Miniconda.
+Cantera can be installed on OS X using either Homebrew or Anaconda / Miniconda.
 If you are using Anaconda / Miniconda, see the directions :ref:`above <sec-install-conda>`.
 With Homebrew, the current stable, or development version of Cantera can be installed, and both the Python 2.7 and Python 3.x modules are available, as well as the Matlab toolbox.
-The MacPorts portfile supports the current stable version of Cantera and builds the Python 2.7 module.

 Homebrew
 ---------